mayu-live/framework/klenod-plan.md

       the development provider plus stable root and router entry handles.
 - [ ] Resolve pages, layouts, slots, closest not-found views, and closest error views from `virtual:router`.
 Route imports remain lazy.
+  - [x] Render Klenod parallel-route matches as named children of the layout that owns each slot, and include their modules in route asset traversal.
+  - [x] Resolve Klenod's closest `+not-found` and `+error` views, including their layout chains, when page resolution fails before a session starts.
+  - [ ] Decide how initial and live VDOM render failures should transition to a `+error` view without discarding Mayu's component error-boundary and render-error-patch behavior.
 - [x] Return a resolved-page value containing the VDOM descriptor, HTTP status, canonical route module IDs, CSS references, and JavaScript references.
 - [ ] Query assets from the root, rendered layouts, page, and rendered slot